eugnmueller-87/eugnmueller-87/README.md

 ## 🔴 SpendLens — My Main Project

 An AI-powered procurement intelligence dashboard built with Python and Panel.
-Giving insights about company spend
-Providing dashboards, KPIs tailored from years of experiance
+Giving insights about company spend, giving market and cost driving information for RFP preparation, Providing dashboards, KPIs tailored from years of experiance